Besedka Johnson

-Beatrice Vivian "Besedka" Johnson (née Divic; October 5, 1925 – April 4, 2013) was an American actress who garnered acclaim at the age of 85 in the drama film Starlet (2012), her first and only role.
+Beatrice Vivian "Besedka" Johnson (née Divic; October 5, 1925 – April 4, 2013) was an American actress who garnered acclaim at the age of 85 in the drama film Starlet (2012), her only role.

 Early life

 Johnson was born Beatrice Vivian Divic in Detroit on October 5, 1925, one of two children of Milan and Frances Divic.
 She moved to Southern California with her family as a teenager.

 Career

 Johnson worked briefly as a model.
 In the 1960s, she took on the nickname "Besedka" after a dress shop that she owned and operated in the San Fernando Valley.
 She later opened another Besedka dress store on Riverside Drive in North Hollywood, which closed in 1981.
 She then managed a condo in San Francisco for a time before returning to Los Angeles.

 In 2011, Johnson had knee surgery; as part of her rehabilitation, she started swimming at a YMCA, where she was scouted at the age of 85 by a film producer seeking an older woman for a role in a movie.
 She was cast in a starring role in Sean Baker's drama film Starlet (2012), which would become her first and only role, and earned critical praise and awards for her performance.